 From the reader’s point of view, I would want to see four areas covered in your first blog post:

 1 – Who you are.
 Tell me about your business, but also introduce me to the blog’s writers.
 Share pictures.
-The more information about yourself and your business that you are willing to share, the easier it will be for me as a reader to trust you.
+The more information about yourself and your business that you share, the easier it will be for me as a reader to trust you.
 This is very overlooked by many businesses but we want to see pictures of the people that work for your business and more importantly, those that will be writing for the blog.
 It helps us identify and connect with them!

 2 – Why you are blogging.
 Possibly the most important question you can answer, because it will force you to spell out your intentions to your audience.
 And as always, consider your audience when answering this question, ask yourself, ‘Why would someone come to this blog, what would they be looking for?’
 Hint: They won’t be coming to your blog so that you can market to them.
 Maybe you want to share your thoughts on your industry with your readers, or maybe you want to teach them how to do a certain set of skills that tie into your business.
 Another way to think about this is to ask yourself ‘What’s in it for the reader?’